shanemcw/homebridge-amazondash-MAC/README.md

 ## Wifi Device and Monitor Mode

-It is required that wifi device (such as a USB wifi dongle) can be configured and run in monitor mode.
+A wifi device capable of *monitor mode* is needed for `tcpdump` to see Amazon Dash button activity.
+If your Homebridge computer's connection to the local network is via wifi, you'll need a second wifi device (such as a USB wifi dongle) capable of *monitor mode*.
 An example USB wifi device known to work in some contexts for these purposes is the **Panda 300Mbps Wireless 802.11n USB Adapter (PAU05)**.

 ### Example Wifi Device Configuration